 Answer: In this trekking route you can get telephone services as well as internet services as well.Question: Can I use credit cards in Trekking?

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, each of our porter carry maximum 25 kilo of your backpack which means 2 guest (12.5 kg luggage of each guest) : 1 porter basis.
-However Ganja la pass trek is challenging trek so each of our porter can carry maximum 22 kg of your belongings.
+As we are a responsible trekking tour operator agency, each of our porters carries the maximum of 25 kilos of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
+However Ganja la pass trek is challenging trek so each of our porters can carry a maximum of 22 kg of your belongings.
 If you wish to have a private porter, you might also get it on paying an extra cost.Question: How much distance do I walk each day?

 Answer: Walking pools are recommended but not compulsory.Question: How much additional money do I need per day?

-The above itinerary Ganja la pass trek is subject to change due to condition beyond our control.
-This is a Guide line showing tentative camp night stops.
-Physical, technical and natural condition may change this above itineraries.
+The above itinerary Ganja la pass trek is subject to change due to a condition beyond our control.
+This is a Guideline showing tentative camp night stops.
+The physical, technical and natural condition may change this above itineraries.

 Ganja la pass trek fact